ithirzty/vbah/README.md

 - **title: cpstring** the window's title as it is launched,
 - **autoClear: bool** weither the frame should be automatically cleared at each frame,
 - **autoLoop: bool** weither a new frame should be scheduled after the last one finished,
-- **delta: float** the time in second as float that the last frame took to render.
+- **delta: float** the time in second as float that the last frame took to render,
+- **fullscreened: bool** weither the window is in fullscreen mode.

 Its callbacks are:
 - **display: function()**  called to draw a new frame,